Bullying and the dark side of the Neurodiversity Movement

 They believe that only autistic people should be able to talk about autism because they’re the ones living with it.
 The idea is “nothing about us without us.”
-The issue is that they completely exclude many individuals on the autism spectrum from communicating, like Charlie, who are severely affected by autism and don’t have the luxury of being able to express themselves and give their opinion.
+The issue is that they completely exclude many individuals on the autism spectrum, who are severely affected by autism and don’t have the luxury of being able to express themselves on social media to give their opinion.

 “Severe autism doesn’t exist”

 You read that right.
 They do not believe that severe autism exist.
 They deny it.
 They believe everyone is just as autistic as all other autistics.
 In reality, Charlie, like many others, can’t communicate, care for himself, or keep himself safe without extended support and constant supervision.